-ICSI has been shown to achieve fertilization rates of about 70% (Normal sperm will fertilise about 70% of mature eggs in normal IVF).
-ICSI has resulted in pregnancy rates which are better than IVF, producing about 35-40% pregnancy rates.
+ICSI has been shown to achieve fertilization rates of about 70% (Normal sperm will fertilize about 70% of mature eggs in normal IVF).
+ICSI has resulted in pregnancy rates that are better than IVF, producing about 35-40% pregnancy rates.
 These rates are affected by:

 1. The age of the woman